pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 **Sentence**: wff without free variables

 **Knowledge Base**: a set of sentences.
+- **closed world assumption**: the only sentences that are true are those that are entailed by the knowledge base

 **Sound** aka **Truth-preserving**: An inference algorithm that derives only entailed sentences.
 An unsound inference procedure essentially makes things up as it goes along.
 E.g. model checking is sound (if the space of models is finite).